One United Nations Plaza: November 1969 — Revised second plan

-The grand plan, developed under the UNDC ― who were even taken aback by the proposal of three immense faceted towers all joined with a hotel wing ― were impressed.
+The grand plan, developed under the UNDC ― who were taken aback by the proposal of three immense faceted towers all joined with a hotel wing ― were impressed.
 Ada Louise Huxtable, architectural critic for the New York Times, said that if the plan went to completion, the "building is a tour-de-force, a giant trick with mirrors."
 Roche-Dinkeloo planned for a central rotunda and concourses "topped by an awe-inspiring 40-story, 540-foot-high domed court."
 The first plan submitted for review in April 1968 with the three-platform levels, and removing 44th Street was revised to allow it to be "more financially self-supporting", even though the first plan "was more successful in the resolution of the tie-up between the United Nations buildings and their environs, to create what could truly be called a UN District".